1915

 Whirr.

 He froze.
 The Engine ticked.
-A bubble of iridescent energy rolled outwards from the Engine, enveloping it in a shimmering, impenetrable sphere.
+A bubble of iridescent energy rolled outwards from it’s centre, enveloping it in a shimmering, impenetrable sphere.

 The triumph and the colour drained from Vrindaka’s face.